Confirmation. Sealed by the Spirit.

 Students who are not attending Roncalli need to take high school mini courses during their freshmen, sophomore, and junior years and must be participating in Life Teen or another appropriate faith formation program.
 The high school mini courses are meant to solidify their understanding of Catholic Church Teaching in the following topics: Jesus Christ and the Paschal Mystery, Sacraments, The Catholic Church, Morality, Scripture, and Theology of the Body.
 The United States Council of Catholic Bishops have outlined what students are expected to know in relation to these topics and all material covered in these courses flows from the USCCB's standards for high school religious education.
 Life Teen is meant to help teens engage in prayer, have faith-based conversations, learn about their faith in a causal setting, and form community.
 The Diocese also requires that students have thirty hours of formation/catechesis during each their Freshman, Sophomore, and Junior years, before receiving Confirmation.
 Both the mini courses and Life Teen together work towards accomplishing this requirement.
 Teens may be asked to wait to begin Confirmation if they aren't yet meeting this requirement.

 As a third component of our preparation, teenagers attend a retreat experience.
-If a teenager cannot attend the retreat weekend, they are responsible for scheduling a non-academic retreat for themselves sometime before they recieve the sacrament.
+If a teenager cannot attend one of our retreats, they are responsible for scheduling a non-academic retreat for themselves sometime before they receive the sacrament.
 If the student has already attended one of the parish's retreats they do not need to attend a retreat the year that they are confirmed but are still encouraged to do so.

 Who Can Receive the Sacrament: